 Activate manually: This option will trigger the experiment when a snippet code that you place directly onto your site or within your app is executed.
 PageSense provides you with a sample code and you will need to replace the snippet code with the custom code that will activate your experiment according to your specific requirements.

+For example, you want to show your web page with new products and promotions when the user tries to close the page.
+Then you should add your custom code in the close function of your web page to trigger the variation page that asks customers to check out the extra discounts offered to them.
 Activate on satisfying a condition: This option is used to add a custom JavaScript code that returns a Boolean True or False value based on the visitor's behavior on your web page.
 If the Javascript code returns True, your experiment will be triggered automatically and show the experiment page.
 Note that the Boolean condition will be evaluated and monitored every 50 milliseconds on your web page.

 Note: If you're using conditional activation for a multi-page experiment, make sure that the activation code is added to every page in the experiment.
 Otherwise, it will only activate on one page.